Panczo/spolisty/README.md

 ## Things to do

-All this app is one huge place to improve.

-* Improve performance parsing playlists.
+* Improve performance: parsing playlists.
 * Improve GenreClassifier
 * Write more spec
 * Convert erb to haml